What is Peppol?

 - The format used in the Peppol network is UBL.
 This means that you must generate and send your electronic documents in this format.

 - In the electronic documents you send, you must always include the Peppol ID of the recipient.
 This allows your electronic documents to be transferred correctly.

-At B2Brouter, we are committed to progress and to offer quality technologies to our customers.
-Access Peppol easily, free (national sendings) and securely with B2Brouter, one of the first certified Peppol Access Points.
+At B2Brouter we are committed to progress and to offer quality technologies to our customers.
+Access Peppol easily, free (national shipments) and securely with B2Brouter, one of the first certified Peppol Access Points.

-With our solution, you can manage your invoices and electronic documents from the online application, or you can also integrate your management system or ERP to automate all the processes of issuing and receiving, as well as the exchange of status changes of your invoices and other documents.Manage your electronic invoice for free through Peppol!
+With our solution, you can manage your invoices and electronic documents from the online application, or you can also integrate your management system or ERP.
+Doing this, you are able to automate all the processes of issuing and receiving, as well as the exchange of status changes of your invoices and other documents.Manage your electronic invoice for free through Peppol!